29th Annual Deadwood Jam Outdoor Music Festival

 “We’ve always offered a festival atmosphere with an eclectic selection of musical genres, and now we can bring the show to all who want to attend, all in the heart of Historic Deadwood,” Pearson said.
 “There’s very few locations that can match it.”

 The 29th Annual Deadwood Jam will kick off on Thursday, September 12 with the annual Art and Jam Auction fundraiser at Jacob’s Art Gallery on Main Street.
 Attendees will enjoy light hors d’oeuvres while they bid on an array of art, from sculptures to paintings and photography by local Black Hills artists.
+The live auction begins at 4 p.m.
+A silent auction will coincide, and will continue through Saturday, when the highest bidders will be announced from the main stage.

 On Friday, September 13 the live musical performances kick off with a triple header featuring three high energy acts all known for electrifying performances.
 Minneapolis-based Frogleg opens the stage at 5 p.m., followed by The Yawpers, a groove heavy, fire and brimstone punk-blues band from Denver.
 Friday night’s headliner, all the way from New Orleans, is Big Sam’s Funky Nation.
 Known for a boisterous blend of funk, jazz, rock, and hip-hop, nothing short of seismic live “experiences,” and a whole lot of Southern Charm, Big Sam’s Funky Nation might very well be The Big Easy’s best kept secret.